damianhakert/damianhakert.github.io/source/posts/2016-12-10-proposed-server-purchase-for-gitlab-com.html.md

 We use the [2U Twin2](https://www.supermicro.com/products/nfo/2UTwin2.cfm) instead of the [1U Twin](https://www.supermicro.com/products/nfo/1UTwin.cfm) because it fits one more 3.5" hard drive (3 per node instead of 2).

 This server is on the list of global SKU's for SuperMicro.
 We'll also ask for quotes from other vendors to see if they have a competitive alternative.
+For example HPE has the [Apollo 2000 series](https://www.hpe.com/h20195/v2/getpdf.aspx/c04542552.pdf?ver=7).

 C1 Should we use another version than HTTR?